 - Loss or theft of computer equipment or other data storage devices and media (e.g., laptop, USB drive, personally owned device used for university work) used to store private or potentially sensitive information

 - Denial of service attack or an attack that prevents or impairs the authorized use of networks, systems, or applications

 - Interference with the intended use or inappropriate or improper usage of information technology resources.

-At the University level, the responsibility for coordinating a response to information incidents is assigned to Mr Andy Sherman, Senior Information Security Analyst.
-The Senior Information Security Analyst , or one of his colleagues as appropriate, are contactable at firstname.lastname@example.org and , as appropriate, will invoke the Cyber security response protocol and escalate to the CRAC (Cyber-Security Response and Compliance) team of the University as appropriate.
+At the University level, the responsibility for coordinating a response to information incidents is assigned to to Mr Sam Wong, Head of IT Security.
+The IT Security team are contactable at firstname.lastname@example.org and , as appropriate, will invoke the Cyber security response protocol and escalate to the CRAC (Cyber-Security Response and Compliance) team of the University as appropriate.

 Within the Research Group, all members of the Group have a duty to report any potential or actual breaches of information security as soon as they are identified, initially to the Project Manager and/or the Head of Department.
 The Head of Department, on receipt of the report of any potential or actual breaches of information security, will triage the incident report and coordinate an effective management of the information incidents, and direct onward reporting to the University and to the commissioning/ funding organisation and research partners at the project level, as appropriate.

 Where an onward report to the University is directed by the Head of Department, the staff members will report the incident to the IT Support Help Desk (if urgent, copy in email@example.com.
 The IT Support Help Desk uses a support system that will assign any Information Security issues directly to the Senior information Security Analyst.

 All reports of potential or actual breaches of information security are reviewed in the Research Group’s monthly Governance Review Group to detect patterns and revise procedures as needed.